Click here for a full-color two-page flyer with recent statistics about Family Promise of the Midlands.

 In February 2017, our second executive director, The Rev. Karen Newsome, came on board.
 Soon after, we were able to hire a case manager, Olivia Williams-Turner, and a part-time office manager, Sue Phelps.

-Early in 2020, Newsome stepped down and Jeffrey Armstrong became our new director.
+Early in 2020, Newsome retired and Jeffrey Armstrong became our new director.

 For a few months at the end of 2018 and very early in 2019, our Day Center was temporarily located in space at Ebenezer Lutheran Church (1301 Richland Street).